adrianco/spigo/json_arch/README.md

 Each nanoservice actor is a goroutine. to create 100,000 pirates, deliver 700,000 messages and wait to shut them all down again took about 4 seconds.
 The resulting graph can be visualized via GraphML or rendered by saving to Graph JSON and viewing in a web browser via D3.

 A few lines of code or a simple json definition file can be used to create an interesting architecture.
 See json/netflixoss_arch.json (shown below) to see how to define an architecture without making code changes.
 The migration.go architecture is more complex as it steps through a sequence.
 If you figure out your own architecture in the form shown below it's going to be easy to carry forward as Spigo evolves.
-A big thanks is due to [Kurtis Kemple](https://github.com/kkemple) for cleaning up my initial javascript/D3 UI code and building simianviz as a single page app.

 ```